 - Capture your password credentials, and the next time it fills in the web logins automatically.

-- Manages your password effectively, and saves your time by allowing you to star the most used passwords.
+- Manages your password effectively, and saves your time by allowing you to start the most used passwords.

 - Password check feature lists all your weak, and non-unique passwords, to ensure protection against hacking.

 - Change password features help you create a password by suggesting strong, and unique passwords.